 Letter from Camp

-In this activity, your child will practice writing a letter home before he goes off to camp.
+In this activity, your child will practice writing a letter home before they go off to camp.

 What You Need: